 If Scrum was to be reduced to one purpose, and one purpose only, that is the creation of a Done Increment in a Sprint.

-Understanding that Scrum Masters are all about helping teams and organizations understanding and enacting Scrum, following might be a great way to start your next Sprint Retrospectives:
+Understanding that Scrum Masters are all about helping teams and organizations in understanding and enacting Scrum, following might be a great way to start your next Sprint Retrospective: